end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-01-16-best-way-to-remove-ads-from-hdhomerun-recordings-no-intermediate-file-required.md

 ## Chaining application

 The basic principle in this procedure is to chain application one after the other.
-The output from a software becomes the input of the next and so on until the video &amp; audio streams reaches handbrake.
+The output from a software becomes the input of the next and so on until the video & audio streams reaches handbrake.

 The process is as follows: